alchemyplatform/aa-sdk/site/faqs.md

 Your smart account will be deployed when the first `UserOperation` (UO) is sent from the account.
 The first UO must be sent with a non-zero `initCode`. aa-sdk will handle generation of this `initCode` for you using [`getAccountInitCode`](/packages/aa-core/accounts/).
 :::

-### How would Alchemy initiate an upgrade of a Light Account?
+### How can I upgrade a Light Account?

 ::: details Answer
-It is unlikely we will frequently update the Light Account contract itself, however it is possible if needed.
+It is unlikely you will need to frequently update the Light Account contract itself, however it is possible if needed.
 Light Account has [`UUPSUpgradeable`](https://github.com/alchemyplatform/light-account/blob/main/src/LightAccount.sol#L50) which adds upgrade methods on the account itself.
-To upgrade an account you will need to send a `UserOperation` using that method.
+To upgrade an account you will need to send a `UserOperation` using the method `upgradeTo` or `upgradeToAndCall`, depending on whether or not you need to initialize the new implementation.
 :::

 ### Can I have multiple accounts for the same owner address? / How do I set the value of the salt/index for Light Account?